…by Jonas E. Alexis

 Barbara Demick, “Rodrigo Duterte’s Campaign of Terror in the Philippines,” New Yorker, August 26, 2016.

-Posted by Jonas E. Alexis on October 21, 2016, With 20359 Reads Filed under Life, World.
+Posted by Jonas E. Alexis on October 21, 2016, With 20448 Reads Filed under Life, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.